steveshogren/hugo-blog/content/post/why-emacs.md

 draft=true
 +++

+An IDE is a "T-shaped" editor.
+The IDE provides an amazing experience for one or two languages, and an average or poor experience in everything else.
+By default Visual Studio and Intellij IDEA offer phenomenal support for C# and Java.
+They both have plugins that decently support other languages like SQL, JavaScript, HTML, etc. But neither have decent C, Scheme, Rust, or Go support.

+My Preferences:
+* Great cross-language support
+* Mouse-free
+* Stable shortcuts for every language
+* Customizable

+What I don't need:
+* Already installed on every system
+* Easy to install

 When choosing an editor or IDE, the most value comes from learning it well.
-A master can still make great work with any tool.
+A master never blames their tools.

 A few years ago, I decided to learn one editor really well.
-To that point, I had worked mostly in Perl, PHP, and Java.
+My work was in Perl, PHP, and Java.
 I was also tinkering with Ruby.
-I wanted something that could handle Perl, PHP, and Ruby well, and possibly even support Java.
+I wanted something that could handle Perl, PHP, and Ruby well.

 I decided to try Emacs entirely on the recommendation of my mentor.
 He could make everything fly in Emacs.
 His fingers would dance over the keyboard while